junxit/us-congress-code/title-26/chapter-1/sec-529a.md

 ### References in Text

 The Achieving a Better Life Experience Act of 2014, referred to in subsec. (d)(4), probably means div.
 B of Pub.
 L. 113–295, Dec.
 19, 2014, 128 Stat.
 4056, known as the “Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014” and also as the “Stephen Beck, Jr., ABLE Act of 2014”.
-No section 4 of the Act was enacted.
+Section 103 of div.
+B of Pub.
+L. 113–295 is set out as a note under this section.
 The Social Security Act, referred to in subsecs. (e)(1)(A), (2) and (f), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Titles II, XVI, and XIX of the Act are classified generally to subchapters II (§ 401 et seq.), XVI (§ 1381 et seq.), and XIX (§ 1396 et seq.) respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 Sections 1614 and 1861 of the Act are classified to sections 1382c and 1395x, respectively, of Title 42.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

+### Amendments

+2015—Subsec. (b)(1)(B) to (D).
+Pub.
+L. 114–113, § 303(a), inserted “and” at end of subpar.
+(B), redesignated subpar.
+(D) as (C), and struck out former subpar.
+(C).
+Prior to amendment, subpar.
+(C) read as follows: “which allows for the establishment of an ABLE account only for a designated beneficiary who is a resident of such State or a resident of a contracting State, and”.
+Subsec. (c)(1)(C)(i).
+Pub.
+L. 114–113, § 303(c)(2), substituted “member of the family” for “family member”.
+Subsec. (d)(3).
+Pub.
+L. 114–113, § 303(b)(1), struck out “and State of residence” after “the name”.
+Subsec. (d)(4).
+Pub.
+L. 114–113, § 303(c)(1), substituted “section 103” for “section 4”.
+Subsec. (e)(7).
+Pub.
+L. 114–113, § 303(b)(2), struck out par.
+(7).
+Text read as follows: “The term ‘contracting State’ means a State without a qualified ABLE program which has entered into a contract with a State with a qualified ABLE program to provide residents of the contracting State access to a qualified ABLE program.”

+### Effective Date of 2015 Amendment

+Pub.
+L. 114–113, div.
+Q, title III, § 303(d), Dec.
+18, 2015, 129 Stat.
+3087, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2014.”

 ### Effective Date